6/18/2026

 Use Graphic Organizers

 Graphic organizers serve as visual representations that assist students with identifying, organizing, and remembering important concepts from what they read.
-Graphic organizers come in many forms—Venn diagrams, flow charts, checklists, or mind maps—and, when used effectively, they can be great tools for students with learning disabilities.
-These tools highlight the most important parts of the text while eliminating extra details that students might get caught up in.
+When used effectively, they can be great tools for reading strategies for special education students and students with learning disabilities by highlighting the most important parts of a text while filtering out the extra details that can cause cognitive overload.

 Incorporate Literature Circles